7shazi/7shazi.github.io/README.md

 </div>

 Hello!
-On my Twitter account [@cyb_detective](https://linktr.ee/cyb_detective) I post different services, techniques, tricks and notes about OSINT and more.
+I post different services, techniques, tricks and notes about OSINT and more.
 I collect all the links from my tweets in this collection (already 1000+ services for a wide variety of purposes).

-Thank you for following me! [@cyb_detective](https://cybdetective.com)

 Don't forget that OSINT's main strength is in automation.
 Read the [Netlas Cookbook](https://github.com/netlas-io/netlas-cookbook) for details and examples.